Skip to main content

 Rift Wizard 2 is a challenging roguelike wizard simulator where you build unique spell repertoires and gather magical artifacts in each run.
 With procedurally generated levels, you'll encounter different challenges every time, requiring strategic planning to navigate through and reach your build's end goal.
 The game's unique portal system lets you choose the levels you visit, giving you agency over the challenges you face.

-• The UI can be cumbersome, making it difficult to track enemy abilities and resistances, which can lead to unfair deaths.
+• The UI can be cluttered and confusing, making it hard to track enemy abilities and resistances, which can lead to frustrating deaths.

 • gameplay